Skip to the main content.

 Let’s explore each level in more detail.

-The Emerging level is where every client relationship starts.
+The Chaotic level, sometimes referred to as emerging, is where every client relationship starts.
 Chaos derives from some combination of a lack of understanding, a lack of processes, or a lack of product alignment.
-At the emerging level, tickets typically come in by email or phone call and then are sometimes handled differently based on how they are triaged or who is assigned the ticket.
+At the chaotic level, tickets typically come in by email or phone call and then are sometimes handled differently based on how they are triaged or who is assigned the ticket.
 At this level, it is challenging for you to effectively service clients with routine tasks such as onboarding and offboarding employees.
 With a lack of structure and organization, service staff often react differently to each request, which creates chaos internally and puts client satisfaction at risk.

 2. Structured